0xnu/epguides/README.md

 ## JSON Format?!!!

 Need the EPG data in JSON format?
 You can parse the XML output asynchronously with the callback hell using xml2js.
+Don't forget to replace **epg** with **de, fr or uk** in the URL if you need it for a specific country.

 ```javascript
 var eyes = require('eyes'),